eugenexie/RibbitApp/README.md

 * Comment your code!
 * Meaningful commit messages.
 * Code style is currently just Android Studio defaults, speak up if you're horribly against it.

+### Things Eugene will be adding ###

+* Replacing the Tabs in this app with fragments
+* Providing swiping between fragments functionality
+* Adding ability to take photo or video
+* Adding concept of friends list (Relating users in parse.com database)
+* Sending, Retrieving and Viewing messages
+* Self-destruct functionality

+### Things Derek/William/Levi want to add ###

+* Please write anything down that you want to add in terms of functionality, or make a branch and add that functionality.

 >>>>>>> bitbucket/master